DIY Home Office & Desk Tour: A Complete Guide

 The next part of the work from home desk setup focuses on applying the finish (stain) to the wood.
 Before doing that, you should sand the entire wood piece.
 Get rid of all the wood burrs to ensure a smooth surface for the stain.

 Apply the finish and let it dry.
 Check it the next day to see if it’s what you want.
 If not, consider adding another coat.
 Many people like using Danish Oil because it keeps the natural wood appearance while providing a lacquered finish.

 6. Set Up the Hardware

-The next step in our DIY home office and desk tour is to set up the hardware on your desk.
+The next step in our DIY work from home desk tour is to set up the hardware on your desk.
 Once you put it in place (with the tabletop on the frame), screw it down, and you’re ready to go.

 It’s up to you what accessories you use.
 Most people go with laptops, but you might have a second monitor, keyboard, mouse/mousepad, and other items.

 If you’re a content creator, you may have two separate setups right now.
 A laptop might be enough for daily typing tasks, while you have a computer tower for the big stuff.